 Without this policy, many students would actually show up to the second lesson during the week even when it would be of far greater benefit to them to stay home and use that time to practice.
 Deep down, they know this.
 And yet they would still show up to their second lesson that week not fully prepared, because they cannot get past the illusion that gain on my part (an empty time slot that allows me time to practice the piano or manage my studio) must automatically translate to loss on their part.
 This is an example of Illusory Gain or Loss.
 It is the illusion that gain and loss are working contrary to each other when they really aren’t.
-In the case of students obsessed with getting every nanosecond of time they paid for, both teacher and student lose under the student’s illusory gain (i.e. both student and teacher spend time on a lesson under the student’s illusion that the lesson is more valuable than practice time at home would have been).
+In the case of students obsessed with getting every nanosecond of time they paid for, both teacher and student lose in serving the student’s illusory gain.

 Employers might succumb to this when an employee requests to work from home in a computer-related job.
 While the employee very well may be more productive working from home since they no longer have to waste time commuting (which gives them more time and energy to work), the employer may still require the employee to drive to work because of a false perception of gain: the employee is working harder for the company by driving to work each day, so it must therefore be of benefit to the company.

 There is an interesting article having to do with this concept of illusory gain/loss on the American Psychological Association website (apa.org), pointing out that people will eat bigger portions of food when given to them regardless of how full they are (link: www.apa.org/monitor/jan04/family.html).
 I’m certainly not the first person to observe this phenomenon – but as far as I know, I’m the first one to name it!
 These things need names!